What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 The easiest start for aluminum welding is with a spool gun.
 It’s costly, but it will save you from lost time, consumables, and frustration.
 A typical MIG welder with the proper rollers, liner, consumables, and handling can also easily weld aluminum.

 On the other hand, TIG welding is very hard but for the same reason can give you the best results.
-Last, stick welding uses rods that make aluminum welding very hard to weld.
+Last, stick welding uses rods that make things very hard to weld.
 It’s suitable for occasional repair work.

 Other Weldpundit articles